RedHat-Israel/ROSE/docs/course_materials/homeworks.md

 ## Even or odd

-Use raw_input to get a number.
+Use 'input' to get a number.
 Print "Even" if the number is even (divided by 2 without reminder) and "Odd" if the number is not even.

 Hint:
 a = 22